Translation vs. Localization – What’s the difference?

 Localization is one step further than translation.
 It is the process of adapting your content to the target country’s culture and social norms.
 The ultimate aim of localization is to ensure cultural acceptability and stronger engagement from foreign audiences.
 Therefore, it does not require an exact word-for-word translation.
 Translators can make changes regarding words, images, layouts, etc. as long as the meaning of the content remains the same as the source files.

-Besides translating words, localization process includes converting the following factors:
+Besides translating words, the localization process includes converting the following factors:

-- Colors – Cultures affect the way people perceive the meaning of colors.
+Cultures affect the way people perceive the meaning of colours.
 White can be a symbol of peace, purity, and elegance in Western countries.
 But in some Asian countries, white equals death, bad luck, and is usually worn at funerals.

-- Units of measurement – The metric system of each country might be as different as chalk and cheese.
-The American, for instance, uses miles as the units for distance while Asian countries like Japan, China, or Vietnam use kilometers.
+The metric system of each country might be as different as chalk and cheese.
+The Americans, for instance, uses miles as the units for distance while Asian countries like Japan, China, or Vietnam use kilometres.
 If you keep the miles system in Asian language documents, it makes no sense to your target Asian audience.

-3. Translation and localization – Not so as different as you think
+Translation and localization – Not as different as you think